VUIIS/dax/docs/BIDS_walkthrough.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are additional options such as --update and --replace
+- The user can use --update option to add new mapping rules to the existing mapping at the project level.
+This is useful when the user added new scans with new scan types to a project and would like to add mapping rules for these scan types.
 Please note, the steps 9-11 can be followed for using the option --update in the BIDSMapping tool.
-This option allows you to ONLY add new mapping rules to existing mapping at the project level.
+- The user can use --replace option to remove existing rules and add new rules.
+This is useful when the user made a mistake in creating the rules and the rules need to be deleted and replaced by new ones.

 ------------------
 Step 9 New Mapping